GenAl-Genesis-2025/.github/README.md

-# .github
-**Laplace's Demon AI**

-📌 AI Hackathon Pitch
+**📌 Laplace's Demon AI – AI Hackathon Pitch**

 🚀 Overview
 Laplace’s Demon AI is an innovative tool designed to analyze live crypto data using AI.
+The project leverages:

-The project leverages Google Colab for real-time processing, MongoDB for storing and timestamping user queries, and a GitHub repository for backend and frontend development.
+Google Colab for real-time processing

+MongoDB for storing and timestamping user queries

+GitHub repository for backend and frontend development

 🛑 The Problem
 The crypto space is volatile and often lacks accessible AI-driven analysis for traders and researchers.